atomicdata-dev/atomic-server/docs/src/astro-guide/7-fetching-data.md

 As you can see `<Layout />` now accepts a resource as prop.

-We changed the `<title />` to use the name of the resource using `resource.title`, this is a shorthand for getting the resources [name](https://atomicdata.dev/properties/name), [shortname](https://atomicdata.dev/properties/shortname)or [filename](https://atomicdata.dev/properties/filename)and falls back to subject if it doesn't have any of the three properties.
+We changed the `<title />` to use the name of the resource using `resource.title`, this is a shorthand for getting the resource's [name](https://atomicdata.dev/properties/name), [shortname](https://atomicdata.dev/properties/shortname) or [filename](https://atomicdata.dev/properties/filename) and falls back to the subject if it doesn't have any of the three properties.

 Finally we've moved the `<nav />` out of the header and replaced the `<header />` with: